helenvholmes/confetti-captcha/README.md

 # Confetti Captcha

-~~Infuritate~~ delight your users with this confetti caption.
+~~Infuritate~~ delight your users with this confetti captcha.
 (You have to clean up afterwards, though.)

 ## Demo